Jiang-Muyun/FAST/README.md

 # FAST
 - Code for paper named: Decoding Covert Speech from EEG Using a Functional Areas Spatio-Temporal Transformer (FAST), which is currently under review
-- This codebase is for reproducing the result on the publicly available dataset called BCI Competition 2020 Track #3: Imagined Speech Classification (BCIC2020Track3)
+- This codebase is for reproducing the result on the publicly available dataset BCI Competition 2020 Track #3: Imagined Speech Classification (BCIC2020Track3)
 - Contact: James Jiang Muyun (james.jiang@ntu.edu.sg)

 ## Dataset Preparation